jaghaimo/starpocalypse/README.md

 #### Black Market

 Black Market mechanics are slightly tweaked to make it less of a go-to market for everything.
-Factions that regulate their open markets, and independents, will not allow you to trade on Black Market.
+Factions that regulate their open markets will not allow you to trade on Black Market.
 As such, you will have to illegally dock at those stations (transponder off).
-On top of that, a fence fee (1/3rd of the market default tariff) will be required to pay for any transactions.
+On top of that, a fence fee equal half of the market tariff will be required to pay for any transactions.